StepheeGee/reading-notes/README.md

 :collision:

 ###### Reminders to keep myself in a growth mindset.
-1. Failure is a part of the learning process.
+1. 	~~I can't do this shit.~~ Failure is a part of the learning process.
 You're out of your comfort zone, Stephee.
 And that's where you should be.
 2. Take a break.
 It's ok.
 3. Ask for help.
 Be brave.